glouw/ctl/README.md

     gcc main.c -I ctl

-For a much more thorough getting starting guide, see the wiki: https://github.com/glouw/ctl/wiki
+For a much more thorough getting started guide, see the wiki: https://github.com/glouw/ctl/wiki

 ## Memory Ownership